 The initiating STA shall transmit an FTM trigger frame(M91) as soon as it is available on channel at the beginning of the burst(#3205).(M91) This indicates to the responding STA its availability for the remainder of the burst instance.
 Following this FTM(M91) trigger frame the responding STA shall transmit an Ack frame and should transmit FTMs per Burst Fine Timing Measurement frames (M91)before the Burst Duration(#3463) elapses.
 In addition, the initiating STA shall be ready to receive a Fine Timing Measurement frame.(#5172) These(M56) Fine Timing Measurement frames shall not include a Fine Timing Measurement Parameters(#3465) element (for additional constraints on the Fine Timing Measurement frame see 10.24.6.7 (LCI and Location Civic retrieval using fine timing measurement procedure(#2403))).(M91) Within (Ed)a burst instance, consecutive Fine Timing Measurement frames (#3112) shall be spaced at least Min Delta FTM apart.
 Within (Ed)a burst instance the initiating STA shall perform fine timing measurement on each Fine Timing Measurement frame addressed to it, except the last Fine Timing Measurement frame in a burst.
 The initiating STA may perform fine timing measurement on the last Fine Timing Measurement frame in a burst.(#3206)

-NOTE—If the initiating STA successfully transmits a non-initial Fine Timing Measurement Request frame (i.e. FTM trigger frame) late in a burst instance, fewer than FTMs Per Burst might be successfully transmitted by the responding STA in the burst instance.(#5172) If a Fine Timing Measurement frame, except for the initial Fine Timing Measurement frame in the ASAP=0 case, is sent outside a burst instance, it might not be acknowledged.(#6417)
+NOTE—If the initiating STA successfully transmits a non-initial Fine Timing Measurement Request frame (i.e. FTM trigger frame) late in a burst instance, fewer than FTMs per Burst might be successfully transmitted by the responding STA in the burst instance.(#5172) If a Fine Timing Measurement frame, except for the initial Fine Timing Measurement frame in the ASAP=0 case, is sent outside a burst instance, it might not be acknowledged.(#6417)

 The first burst instance shall start at the value indicated by the value of(#5172) the Partial TSF Timer field(#6212)(#5671)(#5859)(#3206)(M56) in the initial Fine Timing Measurement frame, regardless of the ASAP field’s value.
 When ASAP is set to 1 by the responding STA, the Partial TSF Timer field value shall be set to a value less than 10 ms from the reception of the most recent initial Fine Timing Request frame.(#3206)